chauff/cse1500-web-transcripts/Lecture-5.md

 </html>
 ```

-Use your browser's responsive design mode :point_down: and the browser's *Print as PDF* feature (or even better: the **Print media simulation** button in the Developer Tools of Firefox :point_down:) to test the behaviour of the media queries.
+Use your browser's responsive design mode :point_down: and the browser's *Print as PDF* feature (or even better: the **Print media simulation** button in the Developer Tools of Firefox) to test the behaviour of the media queries.

 ![Responsive design mode](img/L5-responsive.png)

+Button for activating the **Print media simulation** page mode on Firefox.
 ![Responsive design mode](img/L5-printmedia.png)
-<sup>Button for activating the **Print media simulation** page mode</sup>

 ## Animations and transitions